 Who This Is For

 Founders and solo builders shipping software products who've stopped trusting generic AI planning because the output doesn't fit their architecture.
-You've tried asking ChatGPT to plan a feature and gotten something that looked right but broke when you started building against your actual database schema.
+You've tried dropping a feature description into Claude or pasting context into your coding agent and gotten something that looked right but broke when you started building against your actual database schema.
 Tekk plans against your actual schema.

 Small engineering teams (1-10 people) without a dedicated architect.
 Planning in areas outside your expertise — security, AI integrations, data pipelines — is expensive when knowledge gaps produce bad specs.
+PMI's research on project success factors shows that having a clear vision of success gives a +41 Net Project Success Score, compared to -18 without one.
 Tekk fills those gaps with web research during the planning session.

 What Is AI Project Planning?